Featured site: Learn a new marketable skill with an online course at Udemy - some are even 100% free!

 Conclusion

-If you are a perfectionist, you will quickly realize that not everyone works to the same standards to which you hold yourself.
+If you are a perfectionist, you will quickly realize that not everyone works to the seemingly impossibly high standards to which you hold yourself.
 Yet working with other people is part of life.
 The 5 steps above show how you can deal positively and productively with a non-perfectionist.

 Pinterest share Tumblr share